Environmental Conservation

 Initiatives to Reduce Greenhouse Gas (GHG) Emissions

-*3 Scope 3: other indirect emissions; separated into 15 categories
+*2 Scope 3: Other indirect emissions, classified into 15 categories”

 Initiatives to Lower Environmental Impacts